ibm-cloud-docs/cloud-pak-data/getting-started.md

 For more information, see [How many volumes can be ordered?](https://cloud.ibm.com/docs/infrastructure/BlockStorage?topic=BlockStorage-block-storage-faqs#how-many-volumes-can-be-ordered).

 ## Step 1.
 Assign the license
-Select the appropriate license entitlement acquired through passport advantage and click on Assign.
-You can register here https://www.ibm.com/account/reg/us-en/signup?formid=urx-42212 for  Cloud pak for Data 60 day trial license.
-The trial is for Cloud Pak for Data Software only.
-It doesn't include IBM Managed Redhat Openshift Cluster.
+Select the appropriate license entitlement acquired through Passport Advantage and click Assign.
+You can register [here](https://www.ibm.com/account/reg/us-en/signup?formid=urx-42212) for a Cloud Pak for Data 60-day trial license.
+The trial is for Cloud Pak for Data software only.
+It doesn't include IBM Managed Red Hat OpenShift Cluster.

 ## Step 2.
 Configure your installation environment
 {: #config-install-env}